1 Proximal parenting

 Illustration by Mathilde Cinq-Mars

-The parent-baby bond is obviously strengthened.
-Know that there are meetings with doulas or babywearing instructors to learn how to use a baby sling safely.
-You can find a babywearing instructor near you by visiting the website of theNational Institute of Child Carrying.
+The parent-baby attachment bond is obviously strengthened.
+Be aware that there are meetings with doulas or babywearing instructors to learn how to use a baby carrier safely.
+You can make an appointment for a private workshop with our carrying instructor Emmanuelle, or check whether group carrying workshops are on schedule!

 # 2 Know the resources in your neighborhood